The Holy Roman Empire (HRE;

 continued rule in Spain and in the Burgundian inheritance in the person of Charles's son, Philip II of Spain.

-and German inheritances, conflicts of religion would be another source of tension during the reign of Charles V. Before
+between his Spanish and German inheritances, conflicts of religion would be another source of tension during the reign of

-became fatally divided along religious lines, with the north, the east, and many of the major cities-Strasbourg, Frankfurt
+The empire then became fatally divided along religious lines, with the north, the east, and many of the major cities-Strasbourg,

-1515 to 1523, the Habsburg government in the Netherlands also had to contend with the Frisian peasant rebellion, led first
+1523, the Habsburg government in the Netherlands also had to contend with the Frisian peasant rebellion, led first by Pier

-by Pier Gerlofs Donia and then by his nephew Wijerd Jelckama.
-The rebels were initially successful, but after a series of
+Gerlofs Donia and then by his nephew Wijerd Jelckama.
+The rebels were initially successful, but after a series of defeats,

-defeats, the remaining leaders were taken and decapitated in 1523.
-This was a blow for the Holy Roman Empire since many
+the remaining leaders were taken and decapitated in 1523.
+This was a blow for the Holy Roman Empire since many major cities

 Baroque period